Deepanayaktangodu/Querying-a-Large-Relational-Database/README.md

 # Querying-a-Large-Relational-Database
-This project showcases SQL querying skills using the AdventureWorks database.
-Tasks include extracting customer details, analyzing sales trends, and calculating specific sales data.
-It demonstrates proficiency in SQL operators, functions, and aggregations to derive actionable insights from relational data.
+This project explores querying and analyzing a large relational database using SQL.
+The focus is on extracting meaningful insights from the AdventureWorks database, a sample dataset provided by Microsoft.
+By writing and executing structured queries, the project demonstrates the ability to retrieve customer details, analyze sales trends, and perform specific customer-focused sales analyses.
  ## Description This project includes:
 - Restoring and querying the AdventureWorks database, a sample database provided by Microsoft.
 - Extracting detailed customer information such as email IDs, phone numbers, and their types.